maurasaxon/Saxon-Portfolio/Final_Project_COMPLETE.md

 Below is an updated Wireframe 1:
 ![Percentage of Black and White PA Women who Receive No Prenatal Care](https://user-images.githubusercontent.com/54918227/66612900-883d1300-eb91-11e9-93c2-3ed5efce89de.png)
 I did not use this updated version in my final project because the color was not the right pink tones.
+I googled Millenial Pink HTML code and used #ffb6c1 in my final project.

 # Final Data Story